bytecodealliance/wrpc/README.md

 wRPC usage examples for different programming languages can be found at [examples](./examples).

 There are 2 different kinds of examples:
-- Native wRPC applications, tied to a particular wRPC transport (currently, NATS only)
+- Native wRPC applications, tied to a particular wRPC transport (like Unix Domain Sockets, TCP, QUIC or NATS.io)
 - Generic Wasm components, that need to run in a Wasm runtime.
-Those can be executed, for example, using `wrpc-wasmtime-nats`, to polyfill imports at runtime and serve exports using wRPC.
+Those can be executed, for example, using `wrpc-wasmtime`, to polyfill imports at runtime and serve exports using wRPC.

 ### `hello` example